Do you have an emergency preparedness plan for your family? It’s not as hard as you think. In fact, here are 5 simple

 Find your flashlights, lanterns, and emergency candles.
 Keep them in an easy to find place.
 If you lose power after dark, you won’t want to be searching for lights.

 - You probably already own flashlights.
-If your flashlights aren’t reliable, we like Maglites or Life Gear flashlights for reliability and longevity.
+But if you never know whether they will work or not, invest in Life Gear flashlights for reliability and longevity.
 My husband loves his ThruNite flashlight, which is small but can amazingly light up an entire room.
 Keep extra batteries on hand.

 - Candles (be careful with these, especially around pets and young children)